 The time-domain deblocking process is the last operational step of the block-wise and channel-wise decoding process.

-It is applied only when transform_present_flag associated with the given block and channel index currCh is equal to 1 and currBlockPos > 0 and when parameter cgps_deblocking_mode associated with the given channel group is greater than 0.
+It is applied only when TransformMode associated with the given block and channel index currCh is equal to TM_DCT and currBlockPos > 0 and when parameter cgps_deblocking_mode associated with the given channel group is greater than 0.
 Otherwise, all four steps below are bypassed and the reconstructed sample values rec[ currCh ] left unchanged.

 Input to this process are: